 - Click on +Add New Category,

-- Type your new category name (and choose a ‘parent’ category if necessary),
+- Type your new category name (and select a ‘parent’ category if required),

 (New post category added)

-Removing a category does not delete the posts assigned to that category.
-Instead, posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).
+Removing a category does not delete posts assigned to that category.
+Instead, posts that were assigned to deleted categories will be reassigned to the WordPress default category (see further below).

 You can delete categories individually, or in bulk.

-To delete single categories, hover over the category you would like to delete and a menu will display containing various options.
+To remove categories individually, hover over the category and a menu will display containing a range of options.
 Click Delete to delete the category from your list …

-A warning message will pop up in your browser asking you to confirm the deletion.
+A window will pop up asking you to confirm the deletion.
 Click OK to permanently delete the item, or Cancel to abort …

-Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you would like to reduce the number of existing categories by assigning your imported posts to a fewer number of categories.
-If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you want to reduce the number of categories by assigning your imported posts to a single category.
+If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that will be affected when unnecessary categories are removed have been reassigned to an existing or new category.
-For more details on how to reassign post categories, see this tutorial: How To Edit And Delete WordPress Posts
+Important: Make sure that any posts that will be affected when unwanted categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning categories in posts, refer to this tutorial: How To Edit And Delete A Post In WordPress

-To bulk delete categories, click on the main check box in the header row.
+To delete multiple WordPress categories, click on the main check box in the header row.
 This will select all category items .

-Next, go through the list and unselect categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the checkbox next to the item.
+Next, go through the table and deselect categories that you DO NOT want to delete.
+Select/deselect categories by toggling on the checkbox next to the item.

-Once you have ticked all of the items you would like to delete, select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu …
+After selecting all the items you want to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ pulldown menu …

-(Select ‘Delete’ from the ‘Bulk Actions’ pulldown menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop down menu)

 (Bulk delete categories)

-To edit a category in WordPress, do this:
+To edit a WordPress post category, do this:

-In your ‘Categories’ screen, find the category item to be edited, then hover over the category name, and click the ‘Edit’ link …
+Go to your ‘Categories’ screen, locate the category to be edited, then place your mouse over the category title, and click the ‘Edit’ link …

-This brings up the ‘Edit Category’ section.
-Make changes in the category fields, and click Update to save your details …
+This brings up the ‘Edit Category’ screen.
+Edit the details in the category fields, and click Update to save the changes …

 Edit your details and click on the ‘Update Category’ button to save your changes …

-Changing the category slug changes the URL of all posts assigned to that category.
-This can lead to “page not found” errors when visitors click on links to posts that have already been indexed by search engines.
+Changing the category slug will affect the URL of posts published under that category.
+This can lead to “page not found” errors when visitors click on links to posts published elsewhere.

-For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.
+For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.

-In WordPress, every post must be assigned to a category.
-If you do not assign a post to a category, WordPress will automatically attribute your post to the default category “Uncategorized” …
+All posts must be assigned to a category in WordPress.
+If you do not assign a post to a category, WordPress will automatically assign your post to a default category called “Uncategorized” …

 The default category cannot be deleted.

-Attributing posts to a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Having posts assigned to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your readers and optimize it better for search engines too.
+Instead of publishing posts as “uncategorized”, let’s make the category a little more relevant to your visitors and optimized for search engines too.

 Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to site visitors and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your visitors and search engines)

 Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-To learn how to set up search engine-friendly URLs on your site, see this tutorial: Using Permalinks To Improve Your WordPress SEO
+Note: The site used in the example above has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+If you need help setting up search engine-friendly URLs, see this tutorial: Using Permalinks To Improve Your WordPress SEO

-Let’s take a look at some of the additional features of post categories:
+Let’s take a look at some additional features of post categories:

-Every post in WordPress must be filed under one or more categories.
-WordPress lets you assign multiple categories to your posts …
+In WordPress, posts must be filed under one or more categories.
+WordPress allows you to assign multiple categories to your posts …

 (Posts can be published under multiple categories)

-Note that using a plugin like Yoast SEO lets you specify a primary category …
+Note that a plugin like Yoast SEO lets you specify a primary category …

-(With multiple categories, use a plugin like Yoast SEO to assign a primary category)
+(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)

-Posts can be grouped together by categories, making it easier for your visitors to find topic-related content.
+Posts can be grouped together under categories, making it easier for visitors to find topic-related content.

-You can display categories on your posts …
+You can display categories in your posts …

-Clicking on the category links opens an archive page containing other category-related content (see below).
+Clicking on the category links opens a category archive page containing other category-related posts (see below).

-As well as displaying categories on posts, WordPress can also list a category menu in the sidebar …
+You can also display a category menu in your sidebar …

-(Display a category menu on your WordPress sidebar)
+(Display a category menu on your blog sidebar)

 Managing your categories is important.
-Depending on how many posts and categories are published on your site, you can end up with a very long category list …
+Depending on how many categories and posts are published on your site, you can end up with a really long category list …

 (Managing your categories is important)

-If you have many categories on your site, you can reduce space on your sidebar by listing categories using a drop menu …
+If you have many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a drop down menu …

-We have created a detailed tutorial on adding sidebar widgets here: Using WordPress Widgets
+We have created a detailed tutorial on adding and configuring sidebar widgets here: Adding And Configuring Widgets On Your Sidebar

-When visitors select a category from the menu …
+When a visitor selects a category from the drop menu …

-… An archive page displays the posts in that category …
+… An archive page displays all the posts filed for that category …

-To view Category Archive pages from your admin area, go to Post > Categories and scroll down the Category Table until you find a category to view.
-Place your mouse over the item and click the ‘View’ link …
+To view Category Archive pages in your WP dashboard, go to Post > Categories and locate the category whose Archive Page you would like to view.
+Place your mouse over the category name and click the ‘View’ link …

-Let’s take a look at some other useful features of WordPress categories worth knowing about.
+Let’s take a look at some other useful features of post categories .

-You can sort categories by name by clicking on the little triangle icon next to the title …
+You can sort items alphabetically (or in reverse alphabetical order) by hovering near the column title and clicking on the triangle icon next to the title …

 You can also sort categories using the other columns in the Category Table.
-Your categories will be sorted according to the column you’ve chosen (i.e. Name, Description, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Slug, etc.) …

-Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …
+To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …

 (Search Categories Feature)

-If you have loads of categories, WordPress divides these up into “Category Pages” that you can navigate through using pagination buttons …
+If you have a lot of categories, WordPress divides these up into “Category Pages” that you can navigate through using pagination buttons …

-You can set how many categories per category page, by clicking on the ‘Screen Options’ tab at the top of your screen …
+To set how many categories per category page, click on the ‘Screen Options’ tab in the top right-hand side of your screen …

 (Screen Options Tab)

-Input the number of categories per page to show in the Categories > Pagination > Number of items per page: field.
-If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Edit the number of categories per page to show in the Category Table in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Count’, etc.).
 Click the ‘Apply’ button …

 Categories – Grouping Features

-In the Table of Categories, the Count column lists the number of posts assigned to each category.
-To see these posts, click on an entry in the ‘Count’ column …
+In the Table of Categories, the Count column shows how many posts are assigned to each category.
+To view these posts, click on an item in the ‘Count’ column …

 A list of posts assigned to that category will display in your Table of Posts…

-To convert WordPress Categories into WordPress Tags, use the category to tag converter function found below your Table of Categories …
+To convert WordPress Categories into WordPress Tags, use the category to tag converter tool found below your Categories list …

-This will open the Tools > Import section …
+This opens the Tools > Import screen …

 WordPress Categories – Plugins

-WordPress has many great plugins to help manage and enhance your post categories.
+WordPress makes available many great plugins to manage and enhance the usefulness of post categories.

-(Membership plugins can be used to protect content in post categories)
+(Use membership plugins to protect content in categories)

 Certain plugins will add new fields to your Table of Categories …

-(Use plugins to enhance the functionality of your Categories Table)
+(Extend the functionality of your Table of Categories with plugins)

-Step 5 – Using WordPress Post Categories Effectively
+Step 5 – Use WordPress Post Categories Effectively

-Optimizing content, categories, and search-friendly URLs can help improve your site’s navigation and relevance in search engines, which helps drive more visitors to your site.
+Optimizing content, categories, and post URLs can help improve your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.

-Here are some more tips for getting the most benefit from using post categories.
+To improve your results further, here are some additional tips for getting the most benefit when using categories.

 SEO experts recommend including the main keyword of your post in the the title of your post, preferably near the beginning.
-This helps to optimize your post for search engines, and improves click-through rates.
+This helps to optimize your page for search engines, catch your visitor’s attention.

-So, for example, if writing a blog post on Outdoors Adventure Travel focused on the “Winter Camping” niche could be titled “Winter Camping Tips – 10 Essential Survival Tools Everyone Needs For A Safe Winter Camping Adventure“.
+So, for example, a blog post on Outdoors Adventure Travel focused on the “Winter Camping” niche could be titled “Winter Camping Tips – 7 Essential Survival Tools Everyone Needs For A Safe Winter Camping Trip“.

-Each time you add a new article or post to your website, remember to select the most relevant category box before publishing your post …
+Each time you add a new article or post, remember to tick a category box before publishing your post …

-(Select a category to save your post under)
+(Choose a post category to file your post under)

-One more step you can take to maximize the SEO benefit of using categories is to use a WordPress SEO plugin …
+One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-(Using a plugin like Yoast SEO helps to improve your categories’ SEO)
+(Using a plugin like Yoast SEO helps optimize your categories)

-Hopefully, this tutorial has helped you to better understand the role and importance of setting up WordPress post categories correctly.
-These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your content.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up your WordPress categories correctly.
+Following these simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your content.